 These are my results and therefore, I’m in a good position to teach others that are interested in doing the same thing.
 Thus, I’ll try 2 different formats.
-I stand here and teach, answer questions to the audience.
+I stand here and teach and answer questions to the audience.

 On Tuesdays, we’ll try a slightly different format where it’s more of an inspirational motivational as let’s help each other.
 Let’s talk about things that are tough in life.
 It’ll be kind of like “The Tonight Show”.
 Anything worth doing is worth doing poorly.

-We’ll have a monologue by me to start and then just invite audience members up to talk about their specific situation that I can interview and give feedback.
+We’ll have a monologue by me to start with and then just invite audience members up to talk about their specific situation so that I can interview and give feedback.

 You might think that it looks like a failure.
 Why would you do a video with an empty room?
-I’ve put all this effort, all of this thought for years about having a talking in front of live audiences and specifically picturing doing a show.
+I’ve put in all this effort, all of this thought for years about having a talk in front of live audiences and specifically picturing doing a show.

 You might think, Well, this is a failure.
-The first time you do this show and not one person shows up.
+It’s the first time you do this show and not one person shows up.
 Anything worth doing is worth doing poorly.